realsumantaroy/CS6910-Assignment-2/README.md

 1. Start by exploring the `Part-A` or `Part-B` folder based on your interest.
 2. Execute the Jupyter notebooks (`*.ipynb`) or Python scripts (`*.py`) to run the code and follow the instructions provided within each file.
+3. In most of the codes in this repository, the dataset was loaded onto my Kaggle account and then the codes were run, and hence you would see the command line ```dataset = ImageFolder('/kaggle/input/dataset/inaturalist_12K/train', transform=train_transform)``` (for training) and ``` test_dataset = ImageFolder('/kaggle/input/dataset/inaturalist_12K/val', transform=vanilla_transform)``` (for test) in many places.
+In case you want to run the code, please modify the line accordingly and then plug in your dataset root directories and then run the codes.
-3. If you have any further questions in any part of the assignment, please feel free to contact me at ce22s003@smail.iitm.ac.in (+919083782161).
+4. If you have any further questions in any part of the assignment, please feel free to contact me at ce22s003@smail.iitm.ac.in (+919083782161).